Bioconductor/OrchestratingSingleCellAnalysis/README.md

 - All `workflow` chapters should use a `SingleCellExperiment` object throughout the various chunks.
 This allows chapters to pick up the SCE at any point.

-Any changes should be accompanied by house-keeping updates:
+Any changes should be accompanied by house-keeping updates, performed automatically by the GitHub Action in this repository.

 - Updating the listed dependencies in the `DESCRIPTION`.
 Some `extra` help is required for those dependencies that are implicitly required via `Suggests`.